pritom169/KTR-UniBam/Lecture-1/README.md

 From the picture we can see that the throughput in this connection is min(Rc, Rs, R / 10)

+> Exam Question: What are delay, loss and throughput

 ##### Layering
 Approach to designing/discussing complex systems:
 - Layering helps us in identifying in different pieces of the systems and